cda-tum/mqt/docs/handbook/07_conclusions.md

 ```

-We thank everyone that contributed to the development of the _Munich Quantum Toolkit_.
+We thank everyone who contributed to the development of the _Munich Quantum Toolkit_.
 Special thanks go to Alwin Zulehner, Stefan Hillmich, Thomas Grurl, Hartwig Bauer, Sarah Schneider, Smaran Adarsh, and Alexander Ploier for their specific contributions in the past.

 ```{only} latex